thoughtsynapse/ImageCompressionAPI/README.md

 ```
 Image Compressor API compresses JPG, PNG, GIF & SVG images.
 Documentation for installing Compressor API on DigitalOcean Ubuntu 20.04 Droplet is explained below.
-Before proceeding to that, please create a DigitalOcean Ubuntu 20.04 Droplet and point your domain's A Reocrd to the Droplet's IP.
+Before proceeding to that, please create a DigitalOcean Ubuntu 20.04 Droplet.
+Also point your domain's A Reocrd to the Droplet's IP.
 ```

 ## How to use